ets-labs/python-dependency-injector/docs/providers/singleton.rst

 :py:class:`Singleton` provider could be specialized for any kind of needs via declaring its subclasses.

-One of such features is a limitation to :py:class:`Singleton` provided type:
+One of such `builtin` features is a limitation to :py:class:`Singleton` provided type:

 .. literalinclude:: ../../examples/providers/singleton_provided_type.py
    :language: python